CVE-2025-3464

 Windows Mitigations Encountered

 The initial exploit was developed on build 22621.4890.
-The Windows 11 24H2 update (build 26100.3476) added a mitigation that prevents regular users from leaking kernel module and thread addresses via NtQuerySystemInformation, closing the KTHREAD address leak used in Step 1.
+The Windows 11 24H2 update (build 26100.3476) added a mitigation that prevents regular users from leaking kernel module and thread addresses via NtQuerySystemInformation, closing the KTHREAD address leak used in the first stage.
 This broke the exploit on updated systems.

 Patch Analysis

-Fix the authorization mechanism to use multiple verification layers rather than relying solely on file hash comparison.
+The fix needs to address the authorization mechanism at its foundation rather than patching individual code paths.
 The hardlink attack works because the driver trusts the file system path recorded in EPROCESS without verifying the process image integrity at the time of access.

 Stronger approaches include: